-Even if your Facebook posts have a good amount of likes and comments, it’s your Etsy traffic stats that matter.
-If you’re not paying attention to this number, you could continue putting all your effort into Facebook with no payoff in your Etsy shop.
+If you’re not paying attention to your Etsy stats, you could continue putting all your effort into Facebook with no payoff in your Etsy shop.
 And while it’s good to know that your Facebook friends enjoy seeing photos of your products (and maybe even one day they’ll become a customer), in this case, Facebook isn’t doing you any favors for your business.

 That’s because the Etsy traffic stats don’t lie.

-In general, the number of visitors to your Etsy shop and the source that brought them there is important.
+The number of visitors to your Etsy shop and the source that brought them there is an essential stat to pay attention to.
 But there’s more to be learned from assessing what those sources are, regardless of the numbers.

 Knowing your number of visits and views

 This is the default way that many of us assess the health and success of our businesses.
 If traffic is growing and we’re getting more views, that means more people are coming to our shop, and we’re doing something right!

 Why visits & views are important for your Etsy traffic stats

 More visits and views are a good thing.
 But to be truly in control of your brand, you need to know what causes more traffic to come to your shop.
 Why is your traffic up 10% month over month?
 Did you recently target some new keywords for an underperforming listing?
 Whatever that reason is, try and repeat it.